top of page

 digital-world-map-hologram-blue-background.jpg

-We invite both conceptual and empirical papers that consider a critical perspective about the role of digital technologies and their challenges/effects on territory, including, but not limited to:
+We invite both conceptual and empirical papers that consider contributing for a new wave of critical perspectives about the role of the digital technologies and their effects on space, including, but not limited to:

 • Platform economy, open innovation, ecosystems and value cocreation;